District 63: Success Without Boundaries

 - Our Expanded Learning Program, which offers exceptional enrichment activities for students, including before and after school programs; winter, spring, and summer break programs; a Basketball League; and open gym nights.

-Student AchievementIn 2018, all seven of our D63 schools received high summative designations on their State Student Report Cards;
+Student AchievementIn 2018, all of our D63 schools received high summative designations on their State Student Report Cards;

 Exemplary: Mark Twain, Melzer, Nelson, Stevenson (closed June 2019), Washington